Skip to content

 Common Area Misclassification

 Common area misclassification occurs when a landlord includes non-operating expenses in CAM by labeling them as routine maintenance or repairs.
-Capital improvements, replacements of building systems with a useful life exceeding a defined threshold, leasing commissions, tenant improvement allowances, and construction costs are not CAM-eligible operating expenses in most commercial leases.
-Disguising these costs as maintenance inflates the CAM pool and shifts the landlord's capital obligations to tenants.
+Capital improvements, replacements of building systems with a useful life exceeding a threshold defined in the lease or under IRS capitalization rules, leasing commissions, tenant improvement allowances, and construction costs are not CAM-eligible operating expenses in most commercial leases.
+The distinction matters because routine repairs are current operating expenses while capital expenditures benefit future periods and represent the landlord's investment in the property.
+Disguising capital costs as maintenance inflates the CAM pool and shifts the landlord's capital obligations to tenants who never agreed to fund them.
+CAMAudit's common area misclassification detection rule uses AI classification to evaluate each line item for signals of capital expenditure, including large one-time charges, system replacement language, new installations, and scope descriptions inconsistent with routine maintenance.

 Key Takeaway